Debojyoti7/Solar_Energy_Prediction_SRRA/README.md

 Our generic prediction framework which is used for all the machine learning (ML) models we use in this study:

-Here, we use a set of trained and tested Ensemble Learning models.
+Here, we use a set of customized, trained, and tested Ensemble Learning models.
 Please see the paper for more details.

 ![My Image](assets/Model_diagram.png)